 In this section, you will learn about the graphical layout of Capacity Planner, names of panels, and other elements that appear on the screen.

-The interface of and is very similar.
+The interface of Baseline Thinking and Capacity Planner is very similar.
 Most of the visible elements are the same, but the interactions with these elements may be different.

 Graphically, the sunburst is divided into the following elements: